Jollywatt/typst-fletcher/src/main.typ

 /// - crossing-thickness (number): Default thickness of the occlusion made by
 ///  crossing connectors.
 See the `crossing-thickness` option of `edge()`.
 ///
-/// - axes (pair of directions): The directions of the diagram's axes.
+/// - axes (pair of directions): The orientation of the diagram's axes.
 ///
-///  This defines the orientation of the coordinate system used by nodes and
+///  This defines the elastic coordinate system used by nodes and edges.
+To make
-///  edges.
-To make the $y$ coordinate increase up the page, use `(ltr, btt)`.
+///  the $y$ coordinate increase up the page, use `(ltr, btt)`.
+For the matrix
-///  For the matrix convention `(row, column)`, use `(ttb, ltr)`.
+///  convention `(row, column)`, use `(ttb, ltr)`.
 ///
 ///  #stack(
 ///  	dir: ltr,